Benjamin Salas Kantor

 International Court of Justice

-Before joining the International Court of Justice, Benjamin was an International Lawyer at Foley Hoag LLP, where he exclusively advised and represented sovereign States on matters of international law before the principal international dispute resolution bodies.
-He participated in cases before the International Court of Justice, the Permanent Court of Arbitration, and the International Centre for the Settlement of Investment Disputes.
+Before joining the International Court of Justice, Benjamin was an International Lawyer at Foley Hoag LLP, where he advised and represented sovereign States on matters of international law before leading international dispute resolution bodies.
+He participated in proceedings before the International Court of Justice, the Permanent Court of Arbitration, and the International Centre for Settlement of Investment Disputes.

-His career began as a Legal Officer at Chile’s Ministry of Foreign Affairs, where he joined the team representing Chile before the International Court of Justice in two disputes with Bolivia.
-During this time, Benjamin was also a member of the National Directorate of Borders of the State, where he advised and assisted in issues arising from border disputes with neighboring States.
+Benjamin began his career as a legal officer at the Ministry of Foreign Affairs of Chile, where he joined the team representing Chile before the International Court of Justice in two disputes with Bolivia.
+During this period, he also advised the government on legal issues arising from border disputes with neighboring States.

-Salas Kantor obtained his Law Degree from Pontificia Universidad Católica de Chile and attended the Directed Studies Programme at The Hague Academy of International Law.
-He also completed an LL.M. at Columbia Law School, where he studied under the Charles Bretzfelder International Law Scholarship and graduated as a James Kent Scholar, being also the recipient of the Edwin B. Parker Prize for excelling in the study of international law.
+Benjamin holds a law degree from Pontificia Universidad Católica de Chile and attended the Directed Studies Programme at the Hague Academy of International Law.
+He also earned an LL.M. from Columbia Law School, where he studied under the Charles Bretzfelder International Law Scholarship, graduated as a James Kent Scholar, and received the Edwin B. Parker Prize for excellence in the study of international law.

 Publications